vuejs/v2.vuejs.org/src/v2/guide/join.md

 ### Share (and Build) Your Experience

-Apart from answering questions and sharing resources in the forum and Gitter channel, there are a few other less obvious ways to share and expand what you know:
+Apart from answering questions and sharing resources in the forum and chat, there are a few other less obvious ways to share and expand what you know:

 - **Develop learning materials.** It's often said that the best way to learn is to teach.
 If there's something interesting you're doing with Vue, strengthen your expertise by writing a blog post, developing a workshop, or even just publishing a gist that you share on social media.
 - **Watch a repo you care about.** This will send you notifications whenever there's activity in that repository, giving you insider knowledge about ongoing discussions and upcoming features.
 It's a fantastic way to build expertise so that you're eventually able to help address issues and pull requests.